-The more I researched and worked in the field, the more I came to see these theories didn’t lead to health and wellness.
-Very few people report being helped by reparative therapy, and many change their story over time, and/or exhibit serious mental, physical, psychological, relational, and spiritual impairment as a result of their nonaffirming experiences.
+The more I researched and worked in the field of mental health and psychology, the more I came to see these theories of SOCE (sexual orientation change efforts) don't actually lead to health and wellness for LGB persons.
+Very few people report being helped by reparative therapy, and many exhibit serious mental, physical, psychological, relational, and spiritual impairment as a result of these efforts.

-“I have absolute faith God can heal, and often does, from addiction, illness, and brokenness.”
+“I have faith that God can heal, and often does, from addiction, illness, and brokenness.”

-However, when treated with affirmation, loving, committed, gay couples and families enjoy health, wellness, psychological adjustment (Patterson, 2000).
-Relationships are good, and these are no exception.
-This finding is confusing for someone raised with traditional evangelical Christian views.
+When treated with affirmation, then loving, committed, gay couples and families demonstrate improved health, wellness, psychological adjustment (e.g. Patterson, 2000, etc).
+This finding can seem confusing for someone raised with traditional evangelical Christian views.

 Photo by Joanna Nix on Unsplash

 I left that auditorium changed.
 I felt compelled to learn everything I could about this complex situation; I saw it as a bind between what we understood the Bible to say about sexual ethics, what leads to human health and wellness, and what we're finding in actual studies of human life and love and relationships.
 I spent the next several years diving back into the scriptures in their original languages of koine Greek and Hebrew, the historic context of the Old and New Testament, the scientific findings about gender development, love, and bonding, the health and wellness of gay Christians, etc. And I began conducting my own doctoral research to understand all the intricacies of this bind and how Christians resolve it.

 I'm still learning through conversations with people just like you.
 Thanks for visiting thehumanempathyproject.com and please stay a bit and explore our stories and resources.
 Use our contact page to reach out with your own comments, questions, or insights.
 We welcome them.